The Block Editor

 The Block Editor in Publii provides all the functionalities that you'd expect from an editor, and more besides.
 However, unlike other editors that include extensive, intrusive toolbars at all times, the block editor's toolbars are hidden by default, opening only when needed.
 A key element of getting the most from the block editor is understanding where these toolbars are, what they do, and how to access them.
 For the sake of clarity, we will refer to these toolbars as the Insert Toolbar, the Conversion Toolbar, the Formatting Toolbar, and the Inline Editor.

 Finally, the Inline Editor provides text formatting options such as adding bold or underline text, as well as links.
-To open the inline editor, highlight the text that you wish to modify and the inline editor will appear
+To open the inline editor, highlight the text that you wish to modify and the inline editor will appear.

 With that out of the way, lets take a look at the functions available in each of the toolbars.